 These are some of the words used to describe the local fare.

-Characterized by simplicity and purity of taste, Nordic cooking is based on fresh and natural ingredients that adapt according to the season.
+Characterised by simplicity and purity of taste, Finish food and cooking is based on fresh and natural ingredients that adapt according to the season.
 Think vegetables, mushrooms, berries and fish.

 I arrived in the city at the beginning of August.
 The end of the salmon, herring, strawberry and blueberry season and the beginning of root vegetables, crayfish, wild duck and chanterelles.